In fact, the worst consequence was that VODs were muted. This, however, has always been illegal.

 Can You Use Spotify Music On Facebook Gaming?

 The broad answer to this question is no, you cannot use Spotify music on Facebook Gaming.
-Spotify music is only licensed for personal use and streaming it out to a community not only breaks the law, it breaks their terms and conditions.
+Music on the Spotify App is only licensed for personal use and streaming it out to a community not only breaks the law but also breaks its terms and conditions.

-There is a loophole, however, when it comes to royalty-free playlists (of which there are a few).
-It is still your responsibility to ensure that the music is truly royalty-free.
+There is a loophole, however, when it comes to royalty-free playlists (of which there are a few) you can find on your Spotify account.
+However, it is still your responsibility to ensure that the music is truly royalty-free.
 You must also take a slight risk that the owner of the music may change their mind in the future.

 The DMCA bots are becoming more intelligent and soon they will be able to find music while it is currently being played.
 Under Facebook’s new guidelines, you may be banned from the platform if you are caught playing copyrighted music.